 Individual Roles for Researchers Involved in Consent

 The consent will be self-administered by participants upon opening the survey instrument.
-The researchers will only be involved by virtue of having written the consent script.
+The researchers’ contact information will be provided on the informed consent page.

 Consent Discussion Duration

 Since this is a self-administered procedure, participants can take as long as they need to read the consent information and decide if they are willing to participate or not.